 - *Client Rights and Responsibilities

-A mandatory form outlining what the therapist provides, the responsibilities of the client, their rights to fair treatment and the process of filing a complaint (and more).
+A mandatory form outlining what the therapist provides, the responsibilities of the client, their rights to fair treatment and the process of filing a complaint (and much more).
+Customize it to fit your practice needs.

 - *Social Media Policy